nchanko/Myanmar-Ebook-OCR/README.md

 ### Installation

-Install Tesseract and `pdftopng.exe`.
+For window, 64 version, the standalone OCR software is already in this project folder, Tesseract-OCR .
 - `pdftopng` is already included in the Tesseract-OCR folder.
 You can find it here: [Tesseract-OCR/pdf_tools](https://github.com/NChanko/Myanmar-Ebook-OCR/tree/main/Tesseract-OCR/pdf_tools).
-- Place the `pdf_tools` folder in your Tesseract-OCR directory on your computer.

 #### Language File

 - Obtain the language file from `tessdata`.
 The Myanmar language file should be `mya.traineddata`.
-- Add this language file to the Tesseract-OCR directory on your computer, typically under `C:\Program Files (x86)\Tesseract OCR\tessdata` or `C:\Program Files\Tesseract OCR\tessdata`
-- If you have previously downloaded language files, you might see additional languages.
-Replace them with this new language file for higher accuracy and more font support.
+- If you have better Myanmar language file, replace the mya.traineddata located in Myanmar-Ebook-OCR/Tesseract-OCR/tessdata.
+- If you want to add additional language files,place them in tessdata.

 ### Running the Script